cphdat2sem2017-Cos/week01-OS-Linux/study/day1exercises.md

 ##Task 1
 In order to communicate with the linux machine, you need some software on your own machine.
 For windows you need install git to get access to git-bash.
+(See slide on installing git bash for windows).

 Mac has the necessary programs build in as the mac is in essence a unix machine.

 ##Task 2
 Create an ubuntu droplet at digitalocean.com.
 You can make do with the small one at 5$ for a group of 4-5 students.
 It is plenty big for our purposes (what is the minimum requirements for a machine to run ubuntu if it is only a server?)
 You will be emailed a root password and an IP address to use.
 You will also be recommended to make a ssh key - for today you will not need it and we will look into that on day 2.